ingenuity2k/arch-arr/README.md

 ## Hardware configuration

-You can use an old Laptop with Debian, Raspberry Pi, a Synology NAS, or a Windows or Mac computer.
-The stack should work fine on all these systems, but you must adapt the Docker stack below to your OS.
-I'll only focus on a standard Linux installation here.
+You can use pretty much any hardware, as long as it's of x86_64 architecture, so no ARM or similar platforms.
+Personally, I'd recommend a NUC device, mainly due to compact form factor, low power draw and overall reduced hardware setup complexity.

+The software stack can run on top of various OS, but this guide is using Arch Linux as the underlying platform.

-Keep in mind that all the movies and shows are downloaded to your computer, so a Hard Drive with high capacity is recommended.
+Keep in mind that all the movies and shows are downloaded to your server, so a Hard Drive with high capacity is recommended.

 ## Software stack